 - 8 ounces pizza sauce

-- 2 tbsp green pepper chopped (or any other topping you'd like)
+- 2 tablespoon green pepper, chopped (or any other topping you'd like)

-- 2 tbsp green onion chopped (or any other topping you'd like)
+- 2 tablespoon green onion, chopped (or any other topping you'd like)

 - 5-7 pepperoni slices, or any other topping you'd like

 - chips or breadsticks, for dipping

 - In a medium bowl, Italian style cheese and mozzarella cheese together, then set aside.1 1/2 cups shredded Italian style cheese, 1/2 cup shredded mozzarella cheese

 - Add cream cheese to prepared pie dish and use a spatula to spread it out into a solid, even layer.

 - Sprinkle about half of the cheese on top of the cream cheese in an even layer.

 - Pour pizza sauce on top of cheese, using the spatula to spread the sauce while leaving a 1/2 inch space along the side of the dish (just like a pizza).

 - Add the remaining 1/2 of the cheese on top of the pizza sauce, again making an even layer.

 - Add toppings of your choice to the pizza (recommended: pepperoni, green onion, and green pepper).2 tablespoons chopped green bell pepper, 2 tablespoons chopped green onion, 5-7 pepperoni slices

 - Bake pizza dip for 10-15 minutes or until cheese is melted.

 - Serve immediately with chips or breadsticks for dipping.